reisenberger/architecture-center/docs/guide/architecture-styles/microservices.md

 - **Independent development**.
 A single development team can build, test, and deploy a service.
 The result is continuous innovation and a faster release cadence.

 - **Fault isolation**.
-If a service goes down, it won’t take out the entire application.
+If a service goes down, it won't take out the entire application.
 However, that doesn't mean the microservices gives you resiliency for free.
 You still need to follow resiliency best practices and design patterns.

 - **Mixed technology stacks**.
 Teams can pick the technology that best fits their service.